 \$800,000 in ongoing funding was included in the 2021-22 budget to establish an Expectant Parent Payment for foster youth to prepare for the birth of their child.
 Effective January 1, 2022, all youth in out of home placement expecting a child will be eligible to receive a monthly payment in the 7th, 8th and 9th month of pregnancy that is equal to the amount of the monthly infant supplement which is \$900.
+This toolkit includes a sample fact sheet, budget, outreach materials, and local policies to support implementation.

-How will the Expectant Parent Payment be administered?
+How will the payment be administered?

-The funds will be administered in the same manner as foster care payments and the infant supplement (i.e. paid to the placement provider or caregiver, with the exception of nonminor dependents placed in Supervised Independent Living Placements who may choose to receive payments directly).
+The funds will be administered directly to the minor or nonminor dependent.
 Until the Expectant Parent Payment is automated on July 1, 2023, counties will process checks manually, and youth will receive their three monthly payments in one lump sum (one \$2,700 check). \$1 million in one-time funding was included in the 2021-22 budget for the California Department of Social Services (CDSS) to work with the California Statewide Automated Welfare System (CalSAWS) and the County Welfare Directors Association of California (CWDA) to develop the payment system.
 Once automated, the payment will be made monthly.
+Learn more via All County Letter 21-123 and All County Information Notice 1-45-22.